avlis/pxe/README.md

 ## TO LAUNCH:

 make sure you have a proper *default.yaml* and a *pxe_hosts.json* file on your data folder!
-(in this example, it's in /home/core/pxe_coreos.data)
+(in this example, it's in /home/core/pxe_coreos.data).
+Two samples are provided in this repo.

 you can use a script similar to the one below (or the [manage_pxe_container](https://github.com/avlis/pxe_coreos/blob/master/utilities/manage_pxe_container) one) to start the container:
 ```#!/bin/bash